 Making sure the environment in which your cat spends so much time in is enriched can help to provide an activity for your cat while preventing it from getting bored all day.
 This can also help in reducing its need for activity during the night.
 The tips below are to help enrich your cat’s environment:

 - Offer numerous scratching posts, especially as felines enjoy scratching to ensure their claws are kept in tip-top shape.
-The type of scratching post depends on the cat; as certain cats love a vertical scratching post and other prefer horizontal ones.
+The type of scratching post depends on the cat; as certain cats love a vertical scratching post and others prefer horizontal ones.

 It is best to have both types present.
-It is also imperative to make sure that the post is at least one and a half times the length of the cat and are quite sturdy to withstand any roughhousing.
+It is also imperative to make sure that the post is at least one and a half times the length of the cat and is quite sturdy to withstand any roughhousing.

 - Cats typically prefer to rest and live at heights, so it is best to provide numerous areas with different elevations within the home for the cat to view the world and its movements or to take a nap.